antonioSF/html/README.md

 <span tabindex="-1" id="l2">more label text</span>
 ```

-* With this, as long as your project meets the outlined criteria, your users should have a positive experience accessing your content.

 ##### References
 > * [ARIA - Accessibility | MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)
 > * [Web Accessibility | Udacity](https://eu.udacity.com/course/web-accessibility--ud891)